International Genetically Engineered Machine: Awards & Judging in the iGEM competition

 Each participant receives a participating certificate (see fig. below) and has the possibility to earn medals (bronze, silver and gold; see fig. below) with their team depending on different criteria that the team fulfilled in the competitions.
 For a bronze medal it is for example necessary to submit a new part to the Parts Registry, for a silver medal the team is required to document the functionality of a part and for a gold medal it is finally, among other criteria, necessary to obtain a proof-of-principle for the team's project.

 In 2016 as an example, 300 teams participated in the competition from which 37% received a gold medal, 25% a silver medal, 26% a bronze medal and 12% were not awarded a medal.

 In each division, the best performance in a certain aspect of the competition is honored with special prizes.
 The special prizes include: 'Best Project' in the respective categories (app.
 10 categories), 'Best Art & Design', 'Best Hardware', 'Best Measurement', 'Best Software', 'Best Human Practices', 'Best Model', 'Best New Part', 'Best Poster', 'Best Presentation', 'Best Wiki' and others depending on the competition year.
 Together with individual certificates, the teams are given glass trophies for each special prize (see fig. below).

-From all teams in a respective division, a number of finalists are selected (1 to 6, depending on year and division) that are allowed to present their project again in front of all Jamboree participants.
-From the presented projects all judges select the winner of this year's iGEM competitions, the Grand Prize Winner-team that is awarded a big metal Lego-brick (see fig. below).
+From all teams in a respective division, a number of finalists are selected (1 to 6, depending on year and division) and allowed to present their project again in front of all Jamboree participants.
+From the presented projects all judges select the winner of this year's iGEM competition, the Grand Prize Winner team, who are then awarded a big metal Lego-brick (see fig. below).
 The winning team may keep this challenge trophy for a year until it gets awarded to the next 'Grand Prize Winner'.
-Participants of a 'Grand Prize Winner'-team are also given challenge coins of the respective year (see fig. below).
+Participants of a 'Grand Prize Winner' team are also given challenge coins of the respective year (see fig. below).